DylanBertsch/X11_GuiLibrary_Linux/README.md

 ## Overview

 This library relies on a page-renderer scheme to actually draw onto the display.
 This model allows for the abstract concept of widgets and pages.
-This allows for a more expandable interface as development continues.

 ## Features